Nissan X-Trail review - Reliability and safety

 If we are being picky, a few bits of trim still feel a little cheap, but that's not always an indicator of durability, and so far most X-Trails seem to be holding up to family abuse well.
 Admittedly, the Skoda Kodiaq feels fresher, but the new materials and updated steering wheel that were introduced to the Nissan as part of the 2017 facelift do improve things.

-All of this meant a strong five-star Euro NCAP rating in 2014, with the X-Trail achieving 86 percent for adult occupant safety, 83 percent for child safety and 75 percent for both pedestrian safety and safety assist equipment.
+All of this meant a strong five-star Euro NCAP rating in 2014, with the X-Trail achieving 86% for adult occupant safety, 83% for child passenger protection and 75% for both pedestrian safety and safety assist equipment.

 All Nissans come with a three-year/60,000 mile warranty, which is about average for this class.
 If you want more cover, it’s worth remembering that the Hyundai Santa Fe comes with a five-year unlimited mileage warranty and the Kia Sorento has a seven-year/100,000-mile warranty.